dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 u_k &= N(\vector x_k - \sum_{i=1}^{k-1} \inner{\vector x_k}{\vector u_i}\vector u_i)
 \end{align*}$$

 In words, at each stage, we take one of the original vectors $\vector x_i$, then subtract off its projections onto all of the $\vector u_i$ we've created up until that point.
-This leaves us with only the component of $\vector x_i$ that is orthogonal to the span of the previous $\vector u_i$ we already have, and we then normalize to ensure it has norm 1.
+This leaves us with only the component of $\vector x_i$ that is orthogonal to the span of the previous $\vector u_i$ we already have, and we then normalize.

 ### The QR Decomposition
 Gram-Schmidt is often computed to find an orthonormal basis for, say, the range of some matrix $A$.
 With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ has orthogonal columns.